 These are key attributes of veterans and service members.
 As a former service member, I know firsthand that transitioning from service into a civilian job can be challenging.
-That's why, as the head of Citi's Veteran Recruiting Initiative, I'm proud to collaborate with veteran service organizations and Citi recruiters to educate transitioning service members on critical information for securing a career.
+That's why, as the head of Citi's Veteran Recruiting Initiative, I'm proud to collaborate with veterans service organizations and Citi recruiters to educate transitioning service members on critical information for securing a career.

 These small adjustments can take a first impression to the next level, increasing the likelihood of a second interview or job offer.

-To learn more about Citi's efforts to support veterans and their families, visit: citi.com/citisalutes.
+To learn more about Citi's efforts to support veterans and their families, visit citi.com/citisalutes.

 Bruno Pell served in the U.S. Air Force for 22 years and retired from the service in 2011.
 With more than 18 years of talent acquisition experience in the military and civilian communities, Bruno possesses a unique set of qualifications to lead Citi's Veteran Recruiting Initiative.
 His primary focus is to assist transitioning military members, veterans and their families with skills preparation and employment readiness as they embark on a new journey in finding civilian career opportunities.